Abuzkah/CyberPath/README.md

 ## 📚 Project Vision

 CyberPath was built to turn ethical hacking education into a hands-on journey.
 It’s designed to mirror real CTF workflows and lab experiences—while encouraging documentation, project builds, and knowledge sharing.

-## 🧠 Powered by Kali GPT

-This app was architected and refined with the help of **Kali GPT**, your AI mentor in offensive security.

 ---